Combining Monte Carlo and Tensor-network Methods for Partial Differential Equations via Sketching: Numerical Experiments

-We report the energies based on the symmetric estimator in \figref{fig:afqmc_enerngy} and compare with the ground truth energy for the quantum Hamiltonian.
-The ground state energy in 1D Ising model with $16$ and $32$ sites is reported in \cite{sandvik2007variational}.
-For the $4\times 4$ 2D Ising model, we are still able to store the Hamiltonian exactly in memory so we solve the ground state energy by eigendecomposition.
+\figref{fig:afqmc_enerngy} and \figref{fig:deter afqmc_enerngy} illustrate the energy convergence based on the symmetric estimator for 1D Ising model with $16$, $32$, and $64$ sites at $h = 1.0$, and for 2D Ising model with a $4 \times 4$ lattice at $h = 3.0$.
+The results correspond to stochastic and deterministic quantum imaginary-time evolution, respectively.
+The ground-state energy of 1D Ising model is reported in \cite{sandvik2007variational}.
+For the $4\times 4$ 2D Ising model, we are still able to store the Hamiltonian exactly in memory so we solve the ground-state energy by exact eigen-decomposition.

-For 1D Ising model with $16$ sites, the ground truth energy is $-20.4046$ and our approach converges to energy $-20.4008$, with a relative error of $1.86\times 10^{-4}$.
-For 1D Ising model with $32$ sites, the ground truth energy is $-40.7600$ and our approach converges to energy $-40.7183$, with a relative error of $1.00\times 10^{-3}$.
-In the 2D case, the ground truth energy is $-10.8605$ and our approach converges to energy $-10.7900$, with a relative error of $6.5\times 10^{-3}$.
-Our approach has already achieved stable convergence and very accurate ground state energy estimation with only the symmetric estimators.
-Moreover, we obtain the final ground energy state wavefunction in low-complexity MPS/TT format, enabling efficient further applications.
+We firstly discuss the numerical results for stochastic quantum imaginary-time evolution.
+For 1D Ising model with $16$ sites, the ground-state energy per spin is $-1.2753$ and our approach converges to energy $-1.2751$, with a relative error of $1.33\times 10^{-4}$.
+For 1D Ising model with $32$ sites, the ground-state energy per spin is $-1.2738$ and our approach converges to energy $-1.2731$, with a relative error of $5.31\times 10^{-4}$.
+For 1D Ising model with $64$ sites, the ground-state energy per spin is $-1.2734$ and our approach converges to energy $-1.2712$, with a relative error of $1.68\times 10^{-3}$.
+In the 2D case, the ground-state energy per spin is $-3.2155$ and our approach converges to energy $-3.2132$, with a relative error of $7.21\times 10^{-4}$.
+Our approach has already achieved stable convergence and very accurate ground-state energy estimation with only the symmetric estimators.

-Tensor network sketching makes it possible to work with large number of samples while maintaining an algorithm with memory complexity that is independent from the number of samples.
-To demonstrate the advantage of tensor network sketching over other recompression methods, we consider a natural alternative to obtain an algorithm with constant memory usage.
-That is we first add up the samples by performing addition in terms MPS/TT into a high rank tensor and truncate the rank.
-While doing addition, as we increase the rank, if it hits rank 100 we apply SVD based TT-rounding procedure \cite{oseledets2011tensor} to reduce the rank.
-The energy evolution for $d=16$ 1D model and $4\times 4$ 2D Ising model is shown in \figref{fig:afqmc_svd_enerngy}.
-We show the energy evolutions for both the symmetric and mixed estimators.
-We can clearly observe that the energy convergence is more stable and even faster with tensor network sketching.
+Next, we fix $J$ and test the performance of our proposed algorithm with a range of magnetic fields $h$.
+The results for 1D Ising model with $d=32$, $d=64$ sites and 2D Ising model with $d=16$ sites are summarized in Table~\ref{table:ising_1d_32}, Table~\ref{table:ising_1d_64} and Table~\ref{table:ising_2d}, respectively.
+The ground-state energy for 1D models can be exactly computed following \cites{burkhardt1985finite,lieb1961two} and the energy for the 2D Ising model is computed by exact eigen-decomposition.
+For all magnetic fields, our algorithm achieves stable convergence (not shown) and relative error in energy of order $\leq O(10^{-3})$.